Treppenrommé: Settlement

 As soon as a player has no hand cards left, the game is over.
 It does not matter whether the final card is put on the staircase or melded.
 The first player to go out in this way also scores the points that the opponent or opponents still have left in their hands.
 An Ace left in the hand always scores 15, but if a player goes out without having melded or laid off (i.e. has a Rommé hand), the opponent's hand cards score double to the winner.
 But any cards held that are melded or laid off at the end, count as normal.
 The overall winner of a session is the player who achieves an agreed number of points - for example 500 or 1000 - after several games.

 Differences from 500 Rum

-The main differences from 500 Rum are as follows:
+The main differences from 500 Rum are that in Treppenrommé: